PiggypediaWebApp/Final-Project/README.md

     - Implement it with node.js
     - When received POST Request from web server, it will execute the command in terminal
     - Create the input file from the request to be one sentence per line
+    - Send input file to HDFS using webhdfs
-    - Run PIG Latin
+    - Run PIG Latin by using child_process module to execute "pig search.pig"
-    - Store the output from mapreduce in the output file
+    - Read output file from HDFS using webhdfs
     - Return the output which contain location of filename, sentence number, and text in JSON format to web server
 - Map Reduce process
     - Implement by PIG Latin